mmcg/tsla-grid-sim/tsla-grid.md

 that renewables curtailment comes out to about 28% - so perhaps their "15% margin of safety" came from bumping that up to 32%.
-In our terms, that's an overbuild of a few additional percent over the bare minimum system analysed above.
+In our terms, that's an overbuild of a few additional percent over the bare minimum system analysed above (so a small increase in reliability).

 ## Simulation